Should you believe the buzz on collagen?

-Powders and pills and potions, oh my!
-From social-media feeds to late-night infomercials, fans are touting collagen as a next-generation superfood that can reverse skin aging, ease arthritic joint pain, even accelerate weight loss.
-According to one forecast, the global market for dietary collagen products could balloon to $7.5 billion by 2027.
+From social media feeds to late night infomercials, fans are touting collagen as a next-generation superfood that can reverse skin aging, ease arthritic joint pain and even accelerate weight loss.
+According to one forecast, the global market for dietary collagen products could balloon to $7.5 billion US by 2027.

-Despite collagen’s trendy status, however, questions remain about whether it delivers on its popular health claims.
+However despite collagen’s trendy status, questions remain about whether it delivers on its popular health claims.
 Here’s what independent nutrition experts had to say about the science—and the hype—behind collagen supplements.

 What is collagen, exactly?

-Collagen levels decline with age, generally beginning in our 20s, says registered dietitian Lauren Slayton, MS, founder of Foodtrainers in New York City.
+Collagen levels decline with age, generally beginning in our 20s, says registered dietitian Lauren Slayton.
 The body produces collagen at a slower rate over time; research suggests that by age 80, we’re producing about 25% less collagen than we were in early adulthood.

 Existing collagen is also damaged more easily as we grow older.
-Research suggests that sun exposure, cigarette smoke, and environmental pollution are factors that can hasten the breakdown of collagen in the body’s tissues.
+Research suggests that sun exposure, cigarette smoke and environmental pollution are factors that can accelerate the breakdown of collagen in the body’s tissues.

 Collagen in your diet vs. collagen in your body

-In addition to being integral to the human form, collagen is also found in foods such as meats, fish, egg whites, and spirulina.
+In addition to being integral to the human body, collagen is also found in foods such as meats, fish, egg whites and spirulina.
 Bone broth contains a concentration of collagen thanks to its extended simmering time.
 And as noted, collagen supplements have become top-selling nutrition products.

-An important fact to know before we go further: The collagen you consume does not directly translate into an equal measure of collagen in the body, says Whitney Linsenmeyer, PhD, RD, LD, a spokesperson for the Academy of Nutrition and Dietetics and assistant professor of nutrition at Saint Louis University in Missouri.
+An important fact to know before we go further is the collagen you consume does not directly translate into an equal measure of collagen in the body, says Whitney Linsenmeyer, PhD, RD, LD, a spokesperson for the US Academy of Nutrition and Dietetics.
 “Collagen is digested into individual amino acids, which contribute to the body’s total amino acid pool,” Dr. Lisenmeyer explains.
-“The liver then draws from this pool to synthesize thousands of proteins the body needs.”
+“The liver then draws from this pool to synthesise thousands of proteins the body needs.”
 Collagen is just one kind.

 Are collagen peptides more effective?

-As a selling point, some marketers claim that the body can absorb collagen peptides (a.k.a. hydrolyzed collagen) more readily than intact collagen.
-But that’s a straw-man argument, Dr. Lisenmeyer says—there’s no evidence that collagen peptides offer an advantage in boosting the body’s actual collagen stores.
+As a selling point, some marketers claim that the body can absorb collagen peptides (a.k.a. hydrolysed collagen) more readily than intact collagen.
+However, Dr. Lisenmeyer says, there’s no evidence that collagen peptides offer an advantage in boosting the body’s actual collagen stores.